enso-org/enso-archive/doc/syntax/specification/polyglot.md

 It supports this through two main mechanisms:

-1. **Polyglot FFI:** The low-level polyglot support provides a fairly close-to-the-metal, low syntax sugar system for working with values from foreign languages.
+1. **Polyglot FFI:** The low-level polyglot support provides a fairly low-level syntax sugar system for working with values from foreign languages.
 2. **Embedded Syntax:** This system allows users to write code from other languages directly in their `.enso` files, and to seamlessly share values between Enso and that foreign code.